redis/redis-doc/docs/reference/protocol-spec.md

     ><number-of-elements>\r\n<element-1>...<element-n>

 * A greater-than sign (`>`) as the first byte.
-* The number of elements as a decimal number.
+* The number of elements as the string representation of an integer.
 * The CRLF terminator.
 * An additional RESP type for every element of the push event.